csiz/intro-for-spata/tutorial.md

 Finally the cool part.
 Run on the command line `ipython notebook`.
 This will start a little server that keeps running in the command line (you won't need it anymore) and opens up a webpage you can create notebooks in.
-These are saved locally, you'll probably see the requirements.txt file there too.
+These are saved locally, you'll probably see the "requirements.txt" file there too.

 Create a pythhon 3 notebook and write some code :D